§1: Who has natural rights?

 accomplishing is prescribed by the Law.

-State is obliged to defend the rights in §9 accordingly to the principles of
+The State is obliged to defend the rights in §9 accordingly to the

-of §1a has the right to acquire property as long as he does not violate the similar
+each element of §1a has the right to acquire property as long as he does not

 Each element of §1a has the right to manage their property and